vitst/libsFoamAux/README.md

 Notes:  Source codes built with OpenFOAM-v1706; v1712 should also work
         Script mkInclude makes symbolic links
+        The user must set the path to the codeTemplates directory (in libsFoamAux): e.g. export FOAM_CODE_TEMPLATES=path-to-libsFoamAux/codeTemplates

 steadyStateControl: User library.
 Based on the simpleControl class,